 The Food and Drug Administration is one of the nation's oldest and most respected consumer protection agencies.
 FDA's mission is to promote and protect the public health by helping safe and effective products reach the market in a timely way, and monitoring products for continued safety after marketing.

-Each FDA rotation site has its own list of objectives which will be provided on the first day of the rotation.
+Each FDA rotation site has its own list of objectives (see the links to the Office/Division that offer student rotations below).
 An FDA rotation allows pharmacy students to become familiar with: